Just-Learning/just-learning.github.io/docs/learn-code/aws-associate-developer.md

 ?> Q: write 3 items per second to your table, and that the items are 3KB bytes in size
 1. 3 * 3 = 9 units

+**Capacity Unit**

+- The UpdateTable API call does not use capacity.
+It is used to change provisioned throughput capacity.

 `ProvisionedThroughputExceededException` HTTP error 400